 If you’re on a budget but looking for a high-quality kayak life jacket you might want to consider the Stohlquist Fit Life Jacket.
 It ensures your safety even if you’re a non-swimmer because it is Type III USCG approved.

-Why you need a kayak life jacket
+Why you need a kayak life vest

 As I have mentioned, life jackets save lives in the water.
 It adds buoyancy and prevents you from drowning.
 There are many good reasons always to wear one.